dedee95/SEXmer/README.md

 <img src="docs/SEXmer-logo.png" alt="SEXmer logo" width="300">

-Identify sex determination region (SDR) in some plant and animal require huge effort, especially for XY and ZW sex type.
-To be able detect SDR robustly, we generally need population samples for both male and female individuals.
-This study oftem produces large whole genome sequencing (WGS) data.
-K-mer-based method is a powerful strategy for detecting sex determination region.
-However, processing population-scale kmer data require huge computational resources.
+Identifying the sex determination region (SDR) in some plants or animals requires huge effort, especially for XY and ZW sex types.
+To detect SDR robustly, we generally need population samples for both male and female individuals.
+This study often produces large whole-genome sequencing (WGS) data.
+K-mer-based method is a powerful strategy for detecting the sex determination region.
+However, processing population-scale kmer data requires huge computational resources.

-Here we present SEXmer, a fast and resource efficient command line tools for sex determination region analysis based on kmer.
+Here we present SEXmer, a fast and resource-efficient command-line tool for sex determination region analysis based on kmer.